aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/page-setup-features/_index.md

 The [**PageSetup**](https://apireference.aspose.com/cells/java/com.aspose.cells/pagesetup) class provides method [**setHeader**](https://apireference.aspose.com/cells/java/com.aspose.cells/pagesetup#setHeader(int,%20java.lang.String)) for adding a header and [**setFooter**](https://apireference.aspose.com/cells/java/com.aspose.cells/pagesetup#setFooter(int,%20java.lang.String)) for adding a footer to a worksheet.
 The script is used as an argument for all the above mentioned methods.
 It represents the script to be used for header or footer.
 This script contains script commands to format headers or footers.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-SetHeadersAndFooters-SetHeadersAndFooters.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-SetHeadersAndFooters-SetHeadersAndFooters.java" >}}

 ### **Insert a Graphic into a Header or Footer**